MahnoorYasin/ProgrammersTech_E-learning-Management-System/README.md

   - **Sign Up**: A registration form for new users to create an account by providing their email and password.

 - **Testimonial Section**: Showcases feedback from users who have benefited from the platform, enhancing credibility and trust.

-- **FAQ Section**: Provides answers to frequently asked questions, assisting users in resolving common issues and queries.
+- **FAQ Section**: Provides answers to frequently asked questions, assisting users in resolving common issues and queries related to the platform and its features.

+- **Responsive Design**: The website is designed to be fully responsive, ensuring a seamless experience across various devices and screen sizes.

+- **Secure Authentication**: Utilizes hashed passwords and secure login mechanisms to protect user accounts and data.

 #### Database Structure: